+Teachers who are interested in shifting their classrooms often don’t know where to start.
+Start with one unit (1) Start with creating one inquiry unit in one subject.
+Sometimes you may not understand why certain things aren’t working.
+Talk about learning A Look Inside.
 PBL Mania … Online Planning Form, Free Webinar, Edmodo Community, Twitter Chat Night, New Conference, And More.
 Welcome to another post which is the start to a series I know you will enjoy.
 On Wednesday, January 25 I will be presenting a webinar on Integrating PBL and Technology for Ed Tech Leaders On-line.

 It will be a must see webinar for anyone interested in PBL.
 I will also be presenting this topic in Chicago at the NICE Conference on January 28 and will soon be facilitating an ISTE online PBL course incorporating the NET-S standards.
 I have met many of you in PBL trainings I have conducted for the BUCK Institute (BIE).
 In order to celebrate, I have a fantastic series of articles that will be coming your way in the next two weeks here at 21centuryedtech.